avantrec/soco-cli/README.md

 This is SoCo-CLI interactive mode.
 Interactive commands are as follows:

     '1', ...     :  Set the active speaker.
 Use the numbers shown by the 'speakers' command.
 E.g., to set to speaker number 4 in the list, just type '4'.
                     '0' will unset the active speaker.
     'actions'    :  Show the complete list of SoCo-CLI actions.
     'alias'      :  Add an alias: alias <alias_name> <actions>
                     Remove an alias: alias <alias_name>
                     Update an alias by creating a new alias with the same name.
                     Using 'alias' without parameters shows the current list of aliases.
                     Aliases override existing actions and can contain sequences of actions.
     'docs'       :  Print a link to the documentation.
     'exit'       :  Exit the shell.
     'help'       :  Show this help message (available shell commands).
     'pop'        :  Restore saved active speaker state.
     'push'       :  Save the current active speaker, and unset the active speaker.
     'rescan'     :  If your speaker doesn't appear in the 'speakers' list, use this to perform a more comprehensive scan.
-    'rescan_max':   Try this if you're having trouble finding all your speakers.
+    'rescan_max' :  Try this if you're having still trouble finding all your speakers.
-    'set <spkr> :   Set the active speaker using its name.
+    'set <spkr>' :  Set the active speaker using its name.
                     Use quotes when needed for the speaker name, e.g., 'set "Front Reception"'.
-Unambiguous, partial, case-insensitive
+Unambiguous, partial,
-                    matches are supported, e.g., 'set front'.
+                    case-insensitive matches are supported, e.g., 'set front'.
                     To unset the active speaker, omit the speaker name, or just enter '0'.
     'sk'         :  Enters 'single keystroke' mode.
 (Also 'single-keystroke'.)
     'speakers'   :  List the names of all available speakers.
     'version'    :  Print the versions of SoCo-CLI, SoCo, and Python in use.

     The action syntax is the same as when using 'sonos' from the command line.
     If a speaker has been set in the shell, omit the speaker name from the action.

     Use the arrow keys for command history and command editing.